The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: Leptons

 \subsection{Gauge-invariant Operators}

 The right-handed leptons are already gauge-invariant with respect to the weak interactions.
 The left-handed lepton doublets are not.
 A gauge-invariant operator can be constructed as a composite operator of a left-handed lepton and the Higgs bidoublet.
+It again carries no open gauge index, and therefore is distinct from the elementary leptons.

 In Tab.~\ref{tab:leptonToyModel_gaugeInvariantOperators} we state the possible operators with minimal field content and both the $\custsym$ and $SU(2)_F$ multiplet structure to emphasize the point that both are important and their interplay is crucial.
 Nonetheless, the only remaining (global) symmetry is the diagonal symmetry $SU(2)_{f}$ and all states listed in the table are doublets with respect to that group.
 Both $\dagg HL$ and $\rlepton$ are Weyl spinors and can readily be combined into Dirac spinors